Texas Tech University

 The Standard Option prepares a student for a career primarily in a clinical setting such as a hospital, physician's office, laboratory or a reference laboratory.
 The Pre-Medicine Option is for students pursing a graduate medical education through medical school, osteopathic school, veterinary school, or research graduate programs.
 The Pre-Physician Assistant Option is for students pursuing a graduate education in Physician Assistant studies.

-Being Pre-Clinical Laboratory Science
+Being Pre-Medical Laboratory Science

 Standard Option